Value Added Tax (VAT) is the sales tax levied against goods and services within the UK.

 - Boosting Your Business Profile – starting out as a small business or new limited company it can be tough to compete against the big boys.
 Most people are aware of the VAT registration threshold, so voluntarily registering your business for VAT might give the impression that your business is bigger and more successful than it actually is.

 - Easing Business Dealings – many suppliers and organisations are unwilling to do business with companies and SMEs that aren’t VAT registered.
 You might find that without the ability to produce a proper VAT invoice many of these people will be unwilling to deal with you.
 The advantage of voluntary VAT registration is you will be issued with a VAT registration number and can more easily deal with external businesses.

 - VAT Refunds – another advantage of voluntary VAT registration is the ability to claim VAT on goods and services purchased for your business.
 If you are selling one sort of VAT Rated product (e.g. zero rated) while buying another (e.g. standard rated) you may actually receive money back from the HMRC in VAT refunds!

-- Reclaiming The Past – voluntary VAT registration allows you to reclaim VAT from the last 4 years.
+- Reclaiming The Past – voluntary VAT registration allows you to reclaim VAT you incurred before you started your business provided the goods or services are now wholly used in the business.
 So if you’ve been in business for a while, but not yet reached the threshold you can still reclaim VAT as long as you have kept the proper VAT records and invoices.

 - VAT Registration Number – voluntary VAT registration means you’ll get a VAT registration number for your business.
 You can (and should) display it on your business website, stationery and correspondence.
 It will instil faith in your business and give your business a professional touch.